HouriaNouhKhanjar/easy-rental/README.md

 - **Contact supplier form section**: Display a form allows user to enter his personal information, name of tool he will ask about and the question.
 ![contact supplier form section](assets/images/responsive-viewer-contact-supplier-form.webp)

+*The validation conditions that apply to the input fields are the required condition, email validation, phonenummber validation and that white spaces are not allowed in text fields.*

 #### Response Page